 Keep Track Of Your Finances

 One of the best ways to build wealth is to keep track of your finances like a hawk.
-This is why I’ve used Personal Capital’s free financial tools to manage my finances since 2012.
+This is why I've used Empower’s free financial tools to manage my finances since 2012.
 Since then, my net worth has skyrocketed.

 Finally, there is a fantastic Retirement Planning Calculator to help you plan for your financial independence The retirement planner estimates your future investment income and compares it to your historical spending patterns.
 It then gives you a probability of achieving financial independence so you have the courage to act.